collective-intelligence-lab/intelliproof/README.md

 - Style edge scores nicely - (DONE)
 - Fix fonts / styling in ALL modals - (DONE)
 - change check_evidence to read all of the evidence as one rather than
-- change save buttons on graph manager modals from light blue to navy blue
+- change save buttons on graph manager modals from light blue to navy blue - (DONE)
 - Remove evidence and supporting docs from evidence panel feature - (DONE)
-- Graph Canvas Navbars overlap when both Evidence Navbar and AI Copilot navbar active
+- Graph Canvas Navbars overlap when both Evidence Navbar and AI Copilot navbar active - (DONE)
 - Claim modal overlaps with top right navbar when expanded (DONE)
-- validate edge is re-triggering check evidence which is unnecessary (but only when I modify the right node, ie the node with an outgoing edge)
+- validate edge is re-triggering check evidence which is unnecessary (but only when I modify the right node, ie the node with an outgoing edge) - (DONE)
-- deleting the left node is re-triggering check ev and get claim cred on right node, which is not needed
+- deleting the left node is re-triggering check ev and get claim cred on right node, which is not needed - (DONE)
-- loading an existing graph starts in a state that is too zoomed out (DONE)
+- loading an existing graph starts in a state that is too zoomed out - (DONE)
-- when u load a graph, the analysis section in the evidence cards does not render, have to re-run check evidence to see it (and on the edges)
+- when u load a graph, the analysis section in the evidence cards does not render, have to re-run check evidence to see it (and on the edges) - (DONE)
 - autosave functionality
 - saving brings you to graph manager page (DONE)
 - implement streaming in the chat